← Programs / International Business (BIB)

 In today’s global business environment, international experience is a standout item on your resumé.
-Studying abroad offers students a life-changing opportunity to be immersed in another culture and region of the world, thereby developing cross-cultural skills and a global perspective.
+Studying abroad offers students a transformative opportunity to be immersed in another culture and region of the world.
+Students developcross-cultural skills and a global perspective.

 Study abroad is open to all Sprott undergraduates.
-Through Carleton’s exchange agreements, students pay Carleton tuition and receive transfer of credits for successfully completed courses.
+Through Carleton’s exchange agreements, students pay Carleton tuition and receive transfer of credit for successfully completed courses.

-All Bachelor of International Business students spend a mandatory full academic year studying abroad at one of 40+ partner institutions in 13 countries.
-In addition to study abroad, Sprott students have many opportunities to gain international experiences, including taking part in international case competitions, global leadership programs, and international internships.
+All Bachelor of International Business students must study abroad for a full academic year at one of 40+ partner institutions in 13 countries.
+In addition to study abroad, Sprott students have many opportunities to gain international experiences, including taking part in international case competitions, global leadership programs, and international study tours.